SAP/SapMachine/index.md

 <img align="left" width="240" src="assets/images/logo_circular.svg" alt="Logo of SapMachine">

-This Distribution supports all major Operation Systems.
+This distribution supports all major Operating Systems.
 SapMachine comes with long-term support releases that include bug fixes and performance updates; you can learn more about support and maintenance in our [wiki](https://github.com/SAP/SapMachine/wiki/Maintenance-and-Support).

 Our goal is to keep SapMachine as close to OpenJDK as possible, only adding additional features when absolutely necessary; you can find a list of these in the [wiki](https://github.com/SAP/SapMachine/wiki/Differences-between-SapMachine-and-OpenJDK).
-One major difference is that we started including [async-profiler](https://github.com/jvm-profiling-tools/async-profiler) in our distribution.

 Our team's many contributions to the OpenJDK and the ecosystem include the [PowerPC/AIX support](http://openjdk.java.net/projects/ppc-aix-port/), [helpful NullPointerExceptions](https://openjdk.org/jeps/358), a [website for JFR events](https://sap.github.io/SapMachine/jfrevents/),